This article was revised in July 2021 to include the most updated information.

-Your best (and most budget friendly) options are the Ledger Nano S and the Trezor.
-I highly recommend the Ledger Nano S, for the simple fact that it allows you to store all the major cryptocurrencies, as well as a lot of the up and coming alternative coins on them as well.
-Likewise, Trezor has been working hard to keep up as well.
-I use both, and like both a lot!
+Your best (and most budget-friendly) options are the Ledger Nano S and the Ledger Nano X. I highly recommend the Ledger Nano S, for the simple fact that it allows you to store all the major cryptocurrencies, as well as a lot of the up-and-coming alternative coins on them as well.
+It’s also very budget-conscious.

 You’ll be required to create a pin, and you also have the option of an optional passphrase, which adds an extra layer of security.
-For the long term holder, you need a hardware wallet.
-Not only are they easy to use, they’re about as secure as you can get.
+For the long-term holder, you need a hardware wallet.
+Not only are they easy to use, but they’re also about as secure as you can get.

 Keep Sensitive Information Offline

 This should go without saying, but you should keep all your sensitive information offline.
 Keep your wallet recovery seeds written down on paper (or engraved in steel, if you wanted to go that far) for maximum security.
 The reason being – if your computer or account is compromised, you won’t have a digital record of any of it.